 Use an Asset Tracking System for Educational Facilities

 Educational assets help your teachers educate your students in different disciplines.
 Your sports teams need gear to practice.
 Your art department needs supplies to learn techniques.
 There are hundreds of assets your students rely on to learn skills and prepare to enter the job market once they’ve graduated.

-Asset Panda is here to help you create an asset tracking system that makes sense for the way your school operates.
-You don’t want to use any old system, because most asset tracking platforms aren’t created with education in mind.
-We’ve helped a variety of educational institutions set up their asset tracking platform in ways that supplement how they already operate.
+Asset Panda is here to help you create an asset tracking system that makes sense for your school's operations.
+You don’t want to use any old system because most asset tracking platforms are specific to one industry or lack the functionality your school needs.
+We’ve helped various educational institutions set up their asset tracking platform in ways that supplement how they already operate.

 Implement Check-in and Check-out Procedures

 An asset tracking system is only helpful if you can track each item wherever it ends up.
 Check-in and check-out procedures require your students to be more careful with the assets they borrow.
-It’ll go on record that those students have borrowed certain pieces of equipment.
+It’ll go on record that those students have borrowed specific equipment.
 If anything happens to that equipment, the burden of replacing it will be on the student.

 Identify Popular and Unused Assets